American Textile hits recycling button

-Going green with a vengeance is basic bedding manufacturer American Textile Company (ATC).
-The company is reducing its waste stream, using recycled material in its packaging, and creating a new executive position to steward these and other environmental initiatives.
+Pittsburgh – Going green with a vengeance is basic bedding manufacturer American Textile Company (ATC), which is reducing its waste stream, using recycled material in its packaging and creating a new executive position to steward these and other environmental initiatives.

 ATC has named John Angelini its first-ever vp of compliance and sustainability.
 Formerly vp of marketing, Angelini has taken to his new role by contracting with Pittsburgh Recycling Services to recycle cardboard, office paper and shrink-wrap generated at the ATC Duquesne manufacturing facility.
 Every week, approximately 2.5 tons of waste will be recycled instead of dumped into a landfill – with a yearly estimate of more than 130 tons recycled.

 Meanwhile ATC, which makes mattress and pillow protectors, bed pillows and mattress pads, is introducing eco-friendly packaging for products including its flagship, the Aller-Ease line.
 The new packaging will be made from recyclable cardboard material, instead of the previously used plastic.
 This packaging change alone – slated to begin being used on ATC retail products by the end of 2008 – is estimated to cut the company’s plastic landfill waste by 300,000 pounds annually.